Rockies vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Rougned Odor and the San Diego Padres will take on the Colorado Rockies and Nolan Jones at Coors Field on Friday at 8:40 PM ET.
+Juan Soto and the San Diego Padres will attempt to defeat Charlie Blackmon and the Colorado Rockies when the teams square off on Sunday at 3:10 PM ET.

-Oddsmakers list the Padres as -125 favorites on the moneyline, while giving the underdog Rockies +105 moneyline odds.
-The total is 12 runs for this matchup.
+The Rockies have been listed as +150 moneyline underdogs for this matchup against the favored Padres (-185).
+The total is 12 runs for this matchup (with -110 odds to go over and -110 odds on the under).

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.